Cerro Maravilla murders

 Originally declared a police intervention against terrorists, the local media quickly questioned the officers' testimonies as well as the only surviving witness for inconsistencies.
 Carlos Romero Barceló (PNP), then Governor of Puerto Rico, ordered the local Justice Department to launch various investigations, and asked the Federal Bureau of Investigation (FBI) and the US Justice Department to aid in the investigations, which concluded that there was no wrongdoing on the officers' part.
 However, after the main local opposing political party (PPD) launched its own inquiries, new evidence and witness testimonies surfaced which uncovered gross negligence and murder on the officers' part, as well as the possibility of a local and federal cover-up.
 Trials were held and a total of 10 officers were convicted of various crimes.

 The incident and subsequent events have become one of the most controversial events in Puerto Rico's political history, frequently called "the worst political cover-up in the history of the island".
 The event is often used by Puerto Rican independence activists as an example of political repression against the independence movement.
-Joy James commented that "the Cerro Maravilla massacre demonstrated the reason why colonialism was banned in the world."
+Joy James commented that "the Cerro Maravilla massacre clearly demonstrated why colonialism was declared a crime against humanity."

 Background

-Puerto Rico was discovered by Christopher Columbus on November 19, 1493; it was first colonized by Juan Ponce de León in 1508.
+Puerto Rico (then named Borinquen) was discovered by Christopher Columbus on November 19, 1493; it was first colonized by Juan Ponce de León in 1508.
 Despite being welcomed by the indigenous Taíno people, the Spanish settlers began to exploit the Taíno as labor for gold mining and crop growing.
 After failed revolts, the Taíno accepted Spanish rule as less harsh than the British Empire.
 Spanish colonists began to have children with the Taíno, creating a mestizo culture, while the indigenous culture disappeared due to hard labor, European diseases, and tough Spanish rule.

 Spain imposed tough trade policies upon its colonies, prohibiting the trade of most goods with other countries and colonies.
 In the 16th century, sugarcane was found to be a profitable crop; when the Taíno failed to harvest it effectively, slaves were imported from Africa.
 While other crops were introduced over the next two centuries, sugar remained the most profitable.
 Spanish trade policies caused smugglers to begin a black market, which traded with the British, Dutch, and nearby islands.